how to become a content creator

 Tip: Snap a Test Shot

 Grab your phone, snap a quick pic of your passion—like my taco mishap—and post it on Instagram Stories.
 See who reacts!
-I did this with a charred cookie; folks loved the realness.
+I did this with a charred cookie; audience loved the realness.
 It’s a low-key way to test your niche.

 content creator tips